-- Setting up security or physical barriers to exclude unnecessary personnel from the general area - Minimizing the number of personnel and equipment on-site consistent with effective operations - Establishing work zones within the site - Establishing control points to regulate access to work zones - Conducting operations in a manner to reduce the exposure of personnel and equipment - Minimizing the airborne dispersion of contaminants - Implementing the appropriate personnel and equipment decontamination procedures
+- Setting up security or physical barriers to exclude unnecessary personnel from the general area - Minimizing the number of personnel and equipment on-site consistent with effective operation - o Establishing work zones within the site - o Establishing control points to regulate access to work zones - Conducting operations in a manner to reduce the exposure of personnel and equipment - o Minimizing the airborne dispersion of contaminants - Implementing the appropriate personnel and equipment decontamination procedures

-B. Field Operations Work Area
+B. Field Operation Work Area

 Work areas (zones) will be established based on anticipated contamination.
 Within these zones prescribed operations will occur utilizing appropriate personal protective equipment.
-Movement between areas will be controlled at checkpoints.
+Movement between areas will be controlled at check points.
 The planned zones are: